about:sleep (or lack thereof)

 Tx excessive retries:0 Invalid misc:0 Missed beacon:0

-Ok!
-Have fun! and feel free to let me know if you have any problems or any unclear steps in this post
+Alright, have fun!
+Feel free to let me know if you run into any issues or if anything in this post isn’t clear.

 Increase your Internet connection speed in Windows XP

-OK this is not my ordinary way 🙂 writing tips to Windo$ users, but found this trick and thought my Windo$ using friends might find it useful 🙂 yes I do know few pathetic creatures who’ll never get the balls to switch to Linux 😛
+OK, this isn’t my usual style 🙂 Writing tips for Windo$ users, but I found this trick and thought my Windo$ friends might find it useful 🙂 Yes, I do know a few creatures who’ll never have the guts to switch to Linux 😛

-By the way, Your internet connection will be a much faster than before coz you get the 20% of bandwidth which was reserved by Windows XP for itself. yes u heard right 😛
+By the way, your internet connection will be much faster than before because you’ll get the 20% of bandwidth that Windows XP reserved for itself.
+Yep, you heard right 😛

 read more | digg story